Ten shot dead in Ballymurphy massacre entirely innocent, coroner finds

 She said the investigation into their deaths at the time had been “failed and inadequate” and highlighted a “serious failing”.
 Because they had not been properly investigated at the time, she said, “valuable contemporaneous evidence” was lost.

-Considering John James McKerr, who was shot on August 11th and died of his wounds on August 20th, the coroner had “no hesitation in stating Mr McKerr was an entirely innocent man who was going to or from work when he was indiscriminately shot on the street.
+Considering Mr McKerr, who was shot on August 11th and died of his wounds on August 20th, the coroner had “no hesitation in stating Mr McKerr was an entirely innocent man who was going to or from work when he was indiscriminately shot on the street.

 “There is no evidence to say he was armed or behaving in anything other than a normal way,” she said.